 General Annual Grant must be used for the normal running costs of the academy.
-Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2017.
+Under the funding agreement with the Secretary of State, the academy trust was not subject to a limit on the amount of GAG that it could carry forward at 31 August 2019.

-Other DfE/ESFA grants includes pupil premium, PE and sports grant and universal infant free school meals income and NLE income.
-The academy has £6,000 unspent NLE income at the balance sheet date.
+Other DfE/ESFA grants includes pupil premium, PE and sports grant, teachers pay grant and universal infant free school meals income.

-Other government grants includes early years funding and looked after children funding.
+Other government grants includes early years funding and funding for pupils with special educational needs.